Serbian Despotate: Consolidation

-When Musa became self-proclaimed sultan in European part of the Ottoman Empire, he attacked Serbia in early 1412 but was defeated by Stefan near Novo Brdo in Kosovo.
-Stefan then invited the ruler of the Anatolian part of the empire, sultan Mehmed Çelebi to attack Musa together.
-Securing Hungarian help, they attacked Musa on 5 July 1413 at the Battle of Çamurlu, near the Vitosha mountain (modern Bulgaria) and defeated him, with Musa being killed in the battle.
-As a reward, Stefan received the town of Koprijan near Niš and the Serbian-Bulgarian area of Znepolje.
-For next twelve years, Stefan remained in good relations with Mehmed, which made the recovery of medieval Serbia possible.
+Musa's forces attacked Serbia in early 1412 but were defeated in Kosovo.
+Stefan then invited Sultan Mehmed Çelebi to attack Musa together.
+Together with Hungarian troops, they defeated Musa on 5 July 1413 at the Battle of Çamurlu, near the Vitosha mountain (modern Bulgaria) and Musa was killed on the battlefield.
+Stefan gained the town of Koprijan near Niš and the Serbian-Bulgarian area of Znepolje.
+For the next twelve years, Stefan remained in good relations with Mehmed, which made the recovery of medieval Serbia possible.

-On 28 April 1421, Stefan's nephew and ruler of Zeta, Balša III died without an heir, bequeathing before death his lands to his uncle.
-With this and territorial gains from the Kingdom of Hungary (Belgrade, Srebrenica, etc.), Serbia restored majority of its ethnic territories it occupied before the Battle of Kosovo.
+On 28 April 1421, Stefan's nephew and ruler of Zeta, Balša III died without an heir, leaving his lands to his uncle.
+With this and territorial gains from the Kingdom of Hungary, Serbia restored most of its traditional territories.

 In 1425, the Ottoman Empire invaded Serbia, burning and pillaging across the Southern Morava valley.
 At the same time, the King of Bosnia attempted to conquer Srebrenica back from the Serbs, but failed.
-Despot Stefan fought back the invasion and initiated negotiations with the Sultan, after which the Ottoman troops left Serbia.
-Still, this attack was an ominous sign of things to come.
+Stefan fought back the invasion and initiated negotiations with the Sultan, after which the Ottoman troops left Serbia.
+However, this attack was an ominous sign of things to come.

 Artistic development

-The rule of the poet, thinker and artist Stefan Lazarević, was a period of renewed artistic development in Serbia.
-Stefan Lazarević himself was a poet, writing one of the major medieval Serbian literary works, Slovo ljubve ('The word of love') and one of the largest libraries in the Balkans at that period.
+The rule of the poet, thinker, and artist Stefan Lazarević, was a period of renewed artistic development in Serbia.
+Stefan wrote one of the major medieval Serbian literary works, Slovo ljubve ('The word of love'), and he amassed one of the largest libraries in the Balkans at that period.

 Economic stability

-Apart from political stability as a result of Stefan's ability to keep a distance from both the Ottoman Empire and the Kingdom of Hungary, stability was also helped by the very rich silver mines, Srebrenica and Novo Brdo, some of the wealthiest in Europe at that time.
-Belgrade, at that time became one of the largest cities in Europe, numbering over 100,000 people.
+Apart from political stability as a result of Stefan's ability to keep a distance from both the Ottoman Empire and the Kingdom of Hungary, the Serbian economy was also helped by the very rich silver mines, Srebrenica and Novo Brdo, some of the wealthiest in Europe at that time.
+Belgrade became one of the largest cities in Europe, numbering over 100,000 people.
 The rule and deeds of despot Stefan Lazarević were described by his contemporary, the learned writer Constantine of Kostenets, who wrote the "Life of Despot Stefan Lazarević" (c.
 1430).